etayao/cse15l-lab-reports/lab4/lab4.md

-*--> Anytime you see <...> with these angle brackets, this means the text inside will refer to certain keys that are pressed*
+*--> Anytime you see <...> with these angle brackets, this means the text inside will refer to certain keys that are pressed.
+If a referral to what's been type is not in <> brackets, then it is typed out regularly as seen.*
 ### Step 4 - Logging into ieng6
 **What I typed:**